Gutenberg-Labo/Otomanopee/README.md

 * You cannot sell this font file alone.
 * You must distribute the derivative fonts of this one under the SIL Open Font License Version 1.1.
 * You must display the original copyright notices and license when you redistribute this font or distribute derivative font.
-* You cannot contain the string "Otomanopee" in the name of the derivative font of this one.
+* You cannot contain the string "Otomanopee" in the name of the derivative font.

 <br/>